junocchi/CV/README.md

 ## 🎉 Quick Facts
 - Volunteer coach and organiser at [Codebar](https://codebar.io/), a charity that provides programming workshops for underrepresented groups in tech
 - I am interested in Art exhibitions and watercolour painting
-- I play beach volleyball & dodgeball (🥇 first place mixed league Spring 2023)
+- I play beach volleyball and dodgeball (🥇 first place mixed league Spring 2023)